smileyface12349/smileybot/README.md

+## NOTE: This is very outdated and no longer used.
+Please visit https://smileyfacebots.xyz for up-to-date information

 # SmileyBot

 You may use this repository for issues, however it is recommended you use the [Support Server](https://discord.gg/JrXtBpM) for a quicker response.